Blog

 • Conversion Value – Revenue

-Setting Up Data Table Dimensions You Can Filter In Your Dashboard
+Setting Up Data Table Dimensions You Can Filter In Your Performance Dashboard

 One key consideration is how each platform breaks down dimensions.
 Meta, Google, and Bing are consistent; however, with DV360, you need to add conversion types as a dimension breakdown so that we can create a purchase conversion column that matches the other platforms.
 This results in DV360 having an additional column in our data table, but we need to keep our columns consistent when we combine all data sets into the final data table.